Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Discussion

 \section{Discussion}

 Here we present a more detailed discussion of the results, including how well the orbits are fit compared to the truth and the implications of the results for direct imaging missions.
-The results suggest that including photometry benefits deconfusion for the example systems in this work, across all inclination ranges.
+Our proof-of-concept suggests that including photometry benefits deconfusion for the example systems in this work, across all inclination ranges.
 Across the low, medium, and high inclination cases simulated here, the photometry likelihood ranking scheme enabled the separation of confused orbit options for each of the systems.
-Photometry aided in choosing the better orbit fit out of the confused options for all but 30\% of the cases in the low inclination group, and all but 40\% of the cases in both the medium and high inclination groups.
+Photometry aided in choosing the better orbit fit out of the confused options in more than half of the cases across inclination groups.